 • To pay-off other higher-interest-rate debt, such as credit cards or auto loans

 • Because they want cash for any number of reasons

 Many homeowners use cash-out refinances for debt consolidation, home improvement, or for future investments.
 To avoid paying high-interest rate credit cards, homeowners may use cash out to pay off those bills.
 Instead of paying a 20% interest rate or higher on a credit card each month, you can pay off that balance using your mortgage and pay a rate of 5-8% instead.
 Just realize the risk involved if you fail to make your mortgage payments.

-The question you need to ask yourself is whether it makes sense financially to refinance your current mortgage to take advantage of the above list.
+The question you need to ask yourself is whether it makes sense financially to refinance your current mortgage to take advantage of anything mentioned above.
 Keep in mind that there are fees associated with taking out a second mortgage, and even more if you plan on refinancing your first mortgage and taking cash-out.

-While a cash-out refinance can provide homeowners with much needed help in a dire situation, when you cash-out, you essentially reset your mortgage and lose all the equity you’ve spent years building.
+While a cash-out refinance can provide homeowners with much needed help in a dire situation, when you cash-out, you essentially reset the mortgage clock and lose all the equity you’ve spent years building.
 Not only do you lose your equity, but you also take on more debt.

-Most lenders will not let homeowners take cash-out on their property without 12 months seasoning.
+Most lenders will not let homeowners take cash-out on their property without 12-months seasoning.
 Meaning that if you buy a property, you’ll need to sit on it for at least a year before taking any cash-out.
-Lenders enacted tougher cash-out rules to deter investors from buying homes with zero money down, and quickly refinancing them and taking cash out.
+Lenders enacted tougher cash-out rules to deter investors from buying homes with zero money down, and quickly refinancing them at a higher value and taking cash out.

 There are some lenders that will allow cash-out up to 75% loan-to-value without any property seasoning, but most homeowners who are looking for quick cash-out usually do not have 25% equity in their homes.